Bluebeam Brand Refresh

 THE PROCESS

 To update Bluebeam's brand identity, the team conducted discovery workshops with the leadership team, analyzed other multinational B2B and B2C brands, and performed brand touchpoint audits.
-The Global Creative Director and I then developed a design strategy to bring the identity to life across Bluebeam's business and partnerships.
+In close collaboration with the Global Creative Director , I then developed a design strategy to bring the identity to life across Bluebeam's business and partnerships.

-Within the design process, I explored ways to refresh the logotype without changing the symbol to preserve its recognition and equity, and honed the brand palette to capture the approachability and reliability of Bluebeam.
+Within the design exploration process, I explored ways to refresh the logotype without altering the symbol to preserve its recognition and equity, and finessed the brand palette to capture the approachability and reliability of Bluebeam.
 The goal was to create a forward-thinking expression of the brand that would remain true to its legacy.

 REFRESHING THE IDENTITY

-Approachability, reliability, and humanity are the core to the new logo design.
-The letterforms have a weight and presence that communicates the company’s maturity and relation to the construction industry.
-Each letter has been selectively modified in a logo that deliberately alludes to the strong foundation beneath every construction project.
+Approachability, reliability, and humanity were core to the new logo design.
+The logotype was given a more solid presence that communicates the company’s maturity and relation to the construction industry.
+Each letter had been selectively modified to deliberately allude to the strong foundation beneath every construction project.

 RESULTS

-The brand overhaul was a key factor in their growth and success in recent years.
-Since Bluebeam’s brand refresh five years ago, they have gained nearly 2 million new customers and experienced a revenue growth of over $150 million.
-In addition, the rebrand helped expedite the opening of Bluebeam offices in multiple cities around the globe, including Brisbane, Chicago, Copenhagen, Dallas, London, Munich, San Diego and Stockholm.
+The brand overhaul was a key factor in their growth and success between 2017–2022.
+Post launch, they gained nearly 2 million new customers and experienced a revenue growth of over $150 million.
+In addition, it enabled the expedited opening of Bluebeam offices around the globe, including Brisbane, Chicago, Copenhagen, Dallas, London, Munich, San Diego and Stockholm.